HeesunParknl/What-is-javaScript/README.md

-# What-is-javaScript
+What is JavaScript?
  : a technical document page

+ *reference
+   All the documentation in this page is taken from MDN